Secular Egypt: dream or delusion?

 By Khaled Diab

-Is Egypt on the road to theocracy or will it manage to build a secular, pluralist democracy?
+Is on the road to theocracy or will it manage to build a secular, pluralist democracy?

 Thursday 15 December 2011

-For those of a progressive and secular disposition, the preliminary results of the first phase of Egypt's first post-revolution parliamentary elections make for sobering reading.
-The Muslim Brotherhood-dominated (FJP) list is unsurprisingly in pole position, with some 36% of the vote.
+For those of a progressive and secular disposition, the preliminary results of the first phase of Egypt’s first post-revolution parliamentary elections make for sobering reading.
+The -dominated Freedom and Justice party (FJP) list is unsurprisingly in pole position, with some 36% of the vote.

 Al-Nour (The Light), the coalition of Salafist parties, emerged, almost out of the blue, to eclipse partially the dawn of Egyptian democracy by garnering an impressive quarter of the first phase vote, almost double what the secular leftist Egyptian Bloc – a major force in the revolution which was expected to come second – managed to salvage from their electoral train wreck.